Tomb Raider: Angel of Darkness Remastered - A Game Started in 2025 and finished in 2026

 So, after I managed to block the door and repeated the steps that were required and to my relief the policeman was not outside the door on the 2nd floor and I was happily able to progress to the next area.

-It appears that the police officer standing outside the door maybe a glitch unique to the remaster and at the time I remember thinking how surprised I was and I feared that I was going to enjoy the remaster even less than the original version.
+It appears that the police officer standing outside the door may be a glitch unique to the remaster and at the time I remember thinking how surprised I was and I feared that I was going to enjoy the remaster even less than the original version.
 However so far (as I write this I am still early in the game) as mentioned earlier I think the controls have been improved for the remaster and I am enjoying the remaster a lot more than the original vanilla version simply because of the new controls.

 *Update*

-As of writing on 15th August 2025 patch 2 has been released and a read in the notes that a softlock has been fixed in the apartments area - this could mean that the glitch I encountered has been corrected.
+As of writing on 15th August 2025 patch 2 has been released and I read in the notes that a softlock has been fixed in the apartments area - this could mean that the glitch I encountered has been corrected.

-*September Update*
+*September 2025 Update*

 Still, despite improvements I still think it is the worst Tomb Raider game of the first 6 Core Design developed games.
 I will continue to play this game bit by bit but it may take me a long while to complete as I prioritise other things over The Angel of Darkness.